AdobeDocs/experience-manager-65.de-DE/help/sites-classic-ui-authoring/classic-page-author-env-tools.md

 ---
-title: 'Bearbeiten: Umgebung und Tools'
+title: Bearbeiten– Umgebung und Tools
 seo-title: Authoring - the Environment and Tools
 description: Die Websites-Konsole ermöglicht es Ihnen, Ihre Website zu verwalten und darin zu navigieren.
 Sie besteht aus zwei Bereichen, durch die Sie die Struktur der Website erweitern und die entsprechenden Elemente bearbeiten können.
 seo-description: The Websites console allows you to manage and navigate your website.
 Using two panes, the structure of your website can be expanded and actions taken on the required elements.